 York’s disease modelers form the centre node of the national Centre for Disease Modelling, with collaborations and ties to public health agencies, government, immunologists, virologists, epidemiologists, pharmaceutical developers and global health initiatives.
 The collective goal is to understand the effects of infectious disease within host, between hosts and in populations, including the effects of drug therapies, vaccines, social behaviour, climate, insect control, and many others.
 Research is conducted using a diverse set of tools, including dynamical systems, stability analysis, statistical inference, probability theory, computer simulations, and agent-based models.

-FACULTY: Heffernan, Kong, Madras, Moghadas, Moyles, Wu and Zhu
+FACULTY: Jude Kong, Neal Madras, Seyed M. Moghadas, Iain Moyles, Jianhong Wu and Hongmei Zhu

 Vaccine Mathematics, Modelling and Manufacturing